ElazarK/content-docs/playbooks/Detonate_URL_McAfee_ATD.md

-Detonates a URL using the McAfee Advanced Threat Defense sandbox integration.
+Detonates a URL using the `McAfee Advanced Threat Defense Sandbox` integration.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.